AmoghShukla/VaahanGURUJI/README.md

   🔹Depreciation Graph: Visualize the price trend over the years.

   🔹Interactive Visuals: Embedded Matplotlib graphs directly in the application.

 **Technologies Used:-**

   🔹Programming Language: Python

   🔹GUI Framework: Tkinter with ttkthemes

-  🔹Machine Learning Model: Linear Regression (via scikit-learn) 🔹Visualization: Matplotlib
+  🔹Machine Learning Model: Linear Regression (via scikit-learn)

+  🔹Visualization: Matplotlib

 **Usage:-**

 Run the application: python app.py
 The GUI window will open.
 Follow these steps:

   ▸Select a car model from the dropdown menu.

   ▸Click on the "Predict Details" button.

   ▸View the predicted price and other details.

   ▸Explore the depreciation graph for the selected car.

 **Dataset:-**

 The application uses a dataset of car details including:

 🔹Car name

 🔹Selling price

 🔹Present price

 🔹Kms driven

 🔹Fuel type

 🔹Seller type

 🔹Transmission type

 🔹Age of the car

 The dataset is preprocessed to handle categorical data and scale numerical features for better predictions.

 **Project Structure:-**

 VaahanGURUJI/

   ├── app.py                # Main application script

-  ├── car data.csv          # Dataset for training the ML model ├── requirements.txt      # Python dependencies
+  ├── car data.csv          # Dataset for training the ML model

+  ├── requirements.txt      # Python dependencies

   └── README.md             # Project documentation

   **Dependencies:-**

   🔹Python 3.7+

   🔹Pandas

   🔹Sci-Kit Learn

   🔹Matplotlib

   🔹Tktinker

   🔹ttkthemes

   **Future Enhancements:-**

   🔹Add more advanced machine learning models for improved accuracy.

   🔹Include more car features for detailed predictions.

   🔹Deploy the app as a web-based or mobile application.

-  **Acknowledgements:-**'
+  **Acknowledgements:-**

   🔹The dataset used in this application is for educational purposes.

   🔹Thanks to the contributors of open-source libraries used in this project.

   **Contact:-**

   🔹Name : Amogh Shukla

-  🔹E-mail : amoghshukla548@gmail.com\
+  🔹E-mail : amoghshukla548@gmail.com

   🔹Github : AmoghShukla